JomanaAhmed01/React-Netflix-Project/README.md

 </h1>

 <p><font size="3">
   This is a clone of Netflix website built using <strong><em>React.JS & CSS</em></strong>, It's not a replica, and it doesn't have all the features of Netflix website. it's a similar version of Netflix with my own design touch, showing my abilities in React.JS to build something advanced like Netflix.
-It contains the home page, sign-in page, sign-up page.
+It contains the home page, sign-in page, sign-up page and browse page.
   <br>
   <br>
   <strong>Take a look at the live version here: https://bit.ly/react-netflix-clone-live01 :octocat: :heart_eyes:</strong>